noahehall/theBookOfNoah/linux/docker/docker.md

     -  creates a strong isolated context for individual containers
     -  dont share host memory (i.e. IPC host) unless you need to comunicate with a process that must run ont he host
       - instead share container memory specifically (i.e. IPC somecontainer)

+  - users
+    - never use the root user inside the container, or a process that inherits the permissions of the root user